TheAlexLichter/vite/docs/guide/integration-backend.md

 # Backend Integration

 :::tip Note
-If you want to serve the HTML using a traditional backend (e.g. Rails, Laravel) but use Vite for serving assets, check for existing integrations listed in [Awesome Vite](https://github.com/vitejs/awesome-vite#integrations-with-backends).
+If you want to serve the HTML using a traditional backend (e.g. Rails, Laravel) but use Vite for serving assets, take a look at our [Framework Integration guide](/guide/integration-frameworks.md).

 If you need a custom integration, you can follow the steps in this guide to configure it manually
 :::